All property photos

 loading your dream home...

-Located at the cusp of Cole Valley and Ashbury Heights, this classically remodeled Edwardian flat is truly an urban oasis.
+Located at the cusp of Cole Valley and Ashbury Heights, this classically remodeled Edwardian flat in a 3-unit TIC building is truly an urban oasis.

-The 2 bedrooms and 2 bathrooms, including a primary suite with an attached bathroom, have chic modern finishes throughout with beautifully maintained hardwood floors.
+The 2 bedrooms and 2 bathrooms, including a primary suite with an attached bathroom, have chic modern finishes and beautifully maintained hardwood floors.
 They conveniently do not share any walls.
-The home’s amenities are completed with additional storage on the ground level.
+The home’s amenities are completed with additional storage on the ground level and nearby leased parking.

-This rare flat has the charm of a classic Edwardian, but with the ease and sophistication of a luxury home.
-Located in a Walker's Paradise just steps to Golden Gate and Buena Vista Parks, Cole Valley + Haight Street shops, restaurants, public transportation, and N-Judah Muni line.
+This rare flat has the charm of a classic Edwardian and the ease and sophistication of a modern luxury home.
+Located in a Walker's Paradise just steps to Golden Gate and Buena Vista Parks, Cole Valley + Haight Street shops, restaurants, public transportation, and the N-Judah Muni line.
 260 Downey checks every box!

 Despite its relatively small size, Cole Valley is surrounded by some of San Francisco’s most popular landmarks.
 The homes in the Cole Valley neighborhood epitomize the phrase “modern luxury.”
 Beautiful ocean views and fully-remodeled interiors make Cole Valley an incredibly popular place to live.
 With so many great public parks and activities within walking distance, plus the Golden Gate Bridge just a short trip north, Cole Valley does not disappoint!